geopsllc/solar-vote/README.md

-# solar-voter
-Vote Management Script for Multiple Wallets on the Solar Network
+# Vote Monitoring Tool for Multiple Wallets on the Solar Network